 It’s natural to want to discuss the issue, and you should talk about the “whats,” “whys,” perhaps “hows,” and definitely “who,” but you don’t want to ask intimate questions since that will merely lead to more hurt.

 Leave it to generalized questions that will help you come to terms with your mate’s reasoning for doing what they did.
 Discomforting topics can be an obstacle when figuring out how to reconcile a marriage after separation.

 Among the worst of the 10 common marriage reconciliation mistakes to avoid after infidelity, you should not attempt to reach out to the person with whom your partner had an affair.

 That will only lead to a potential ugly altercation that isn’t necessary.
 All the information you need will come from your mate.
 While everyone looks for closure and sees this as part of that process, it isn’t.
 It simply stirs up more dramatics that serves no purpose.
 Leave it.

 Again, it would help if you never blame yourself for a partner stepping out on you, but it does take two people working together with total effort to enjoy a strong and healthy bond.

 When that breaks down even a little bit, whether a rough patch or a low period, one might make a mistake that needs forgiving.
 When you have unconditional love and devotion to that partner, mistakes, even significant betrayals such as this, are workable.

 It takes considerable time forrepairs and rebuilding trust, but it’s not impossible.
-Constantly being reminded of mistakes is not the path for how to reconcile the marriage.
+Constantly being reminded of mistakes is not the path to ‘how to reconcile the marriage’.

-Intimate details of your personal relationship need discussing privately, and if you plan to share those details, you need to divulge this to your partner as a mere consideration.
+Intimate details of your personal relationship need to be discussed privately, and if you plan to share those details, you need to divulge this to your partner as a mere consideration.